jmelm93/seoworkflows-aitooltuesday/01-internal-linking-agent/README.md

     - **Combine Text:** Combines the summaries of the linked URLs and the scraped content of the target URL into a single text chunk.

-5.  **Internal Link Targeting:** This step analyzes the combined text to determine the best internal link placements and anchor text.
+5.  **Internal Link Targeting & Placement:** This step analyzes the combined text to determine the best internal link placements and anchor text.
 It includes:

     - **Agent (Internal Link Targeting Agent):** Uses an LLM to analyze the combined text and determine the best internal link placements and anchor text.
+    - **Agent (Internal Link Placement Agent):** Uses an LLM to analyze content to provide updated text for link placement.

 6.  **Output Display:** The final step displays the results in a user-friendly format.
 It includes:
     - **Chat Output:** Displays the results in a user-friendly markdown table format.